chainer/chainer/docs/source/reference/static_graph.rst

    :lines: 14-16
    :caption: train_mnist.py

 Since the neural network model `MLP` corresponds to a static graph, we can annotate it as a static graph by using the `@static_graph` decorator on the chain's ``__call__()`` method.
-This let's the framework know that that the define-by-run code of the chain always creates the same graph (that is, it always performs the same sequence of computations) each time it is called.
-We will refer to such a chain as a "static chain" in the documentation.
+This lets the framework know that that the define-by-run code of the chain always creates the same graph (that is, it always performs the same sequence of computations) each time it is called.
+We will refer to such a chain as a **static chain** in the documentation.

 .. literalinclude:: ../../../examples/static_graph_optimizations/mnist/train_mnist.py
    :language: python